A characterization of the 2-fusion system of L_4(q)

-Here, $\K$ is determined as the unique simple saturated fusion system on a nonabelian dihedral group of the given order, i.e. as $\F_2(L_2(q))$ for some (any) $q \equiv \pm 1 \pmod{8}$ with $\nu_2(q^2 - 1) = k+1$.
-Hypothesis (2) means in particular that $\K$ should be regarded as a ``standard subsystem'' of $\F$ by analogy with \cite{Aschbacher1975}.
-Currently there is no notion of a standard subsystem $\K$ of a fusion system, which presumably would say in particular that $C_\F(\K)$ is tightly embedded in $\F$.
-Aschbacher has defined an appropriate notion of tightly embedded subsystem \cite{AschbacherTight}.
-The main obstruction seems to be what one means by the centralizer $C_\F(\K)$, and more generally by the normalizer $N_\F(\K)$ of a subsystem.
-In \cite{AschbacherGeneralized}, Aschbacher defines the centralizer of a \emph{normal} subsystem, and we rely on this to talk about $C_T(\K)$ as in (2).
-Hypotheses (1) and (2) are equivalent to specifying the structure of the generalized Fitting subsystem of $\C$ as $F^*(\C) = \F_Q(Q) \times \K$, and $\K$ should be standard subsystem of $\F$ under any appropriate definition.
-We note Matthew Welz considers the complementary situation of Theorem~A, where $C_T(\K)$ has $2$-rank at least $2$, and assuming (1) (but not (3)); see \cite{Welz2012}.
+A $2$-fusion system $\K$ is said to be \emph{perfect} if $\K = O^2(\K)$.
+Thus, in Theorem~\ref{T:main}, $\K$ is determined as the unique simple saturated fusion system on a nonabelian dihedral group of the given order, i.e. as $\F_2(L_2(q))$ for some (any) $q \equiv \pm 1 \pmod{8}$ with $\nu_2(q^2 - 1) = k+1$.
+Hypotheses (1) and (2) are equivalent to specifying the structure of the generalized Fitting subsystem of $\C$ as $F^*(\C) = Q \times \K$, and they imply that $\K$ is a \textit{standard subsystem} in the sense of \cite{AschbacherFSofCT}.
+See also \cite{AschbacherCopenhagen} for an expository outline of some of the results in \cite{AschbacherFSofCT}.
+Matthew Welz considers a standard form problem for the fusion system of $L_2(q)$ in a situation complementary to Theorem~A, where $C_T(\K)$ has $2$-rank at least $2$, and assuming (1) (but not (3)); see \cite{Welz2012}.

-Let $S$ be an arbitrary finite $2$-group, $\F$ a saturated fusion system over $S$ and $W$ a weakly $\F$-closed subgroup of $S$.
-Then $\F$ is of $W$-\emph{characteristic} $2$-\emph{type} if $N_\F(P)$ is constrained for every fully $\F$-normalized $1 \neq P \leq S$, and of $W$-\emph{component type} if there is a fully $\F$-centralized involution $x$ with the property that $C_\F(x)$ has a component.
+Let $S$ be an arbitrary finite $2$-group, $\F$ a saturated fusion system over $S$, and $W$ a weakly $\F$-closed subgroup of $S$.
+Then $\F$ is of $W$-\emph{characteristic} $2$-\emph{type} if $N_\F(P)$ is constrained for every fully $\F$-normalized $P \leq S$ with $W \leq N_S(P)$, and of $W$-\emph{component type} if there is a fully $\F$-centralized involution $x$ with the property that $W \leq C_S(x)$ and $C_\F(x)$ has a component.
 In the latter case, we say that a subsystem $\K$ is a $W$-component if it is a component in some $C_\F(x)$ with the property that $W \leq C_S(x)$.